getappmap/appmap-js/packages/scanner/doc/rules/deserialization-of-untrusted-data.md

   - deserialize.sanitize
 ---

+Finds occurrances of deserialization in which the mechanism employed is known to be unsafe, and the data is not known to be trusted.

 ### Rule logic

 Finds all events labeled `deserialize.unsafe`, that are not a descendant of an event labeled